bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/04-Blog-Association/README.md

   * Create a relationship that instructs `Author` that it has many `Post`.

-* To test if the association was created properly, open your terminal and run `npm start` and check your MySQL Workbench.
-If the Posts table now has a foreign key of AuthorId, you were successful.
+* To test if the association was created properly, run `npm start` in your terminal and check your MySQL Workbench.
+If the `Post` table now has a foreign key of `AuthorId`, you were successful!

 ## Hint(s)

-* You may need to consult the [Sequelize Manual on Associations](https://sequelize.org/master/manual/assocs.html).
+* You may need to consult the [Sequelize Manual on Associations](https://sequelize.org/master/manual/assocs.html) on how to make relationships between the models.